 The Alliance for Christian Media, known for broadcasting sermons on its Protestant Hour radio program for the last 75 years and now making those and other sermons available on its Day1 media platform, will improve accessibility and functionality of the Protestant Hour/Day1 archives for preachers and teachers of preaching.
 Also, the Alliance will develop teaching tools for preaching via new media, and equip lay leaders, both to partner with preachers in sermon preparation and evaluation and to engage in pastor search activities more effectively.
 Grant awarded in 2022.

-America Press, Inc., a Jesuit media organization that is a trusted resource for Catholic priests and lay leaders, will develop “The Word” mobile application that will provide preachers with easy access to 50 years of content from America’s long-running column focused on sermon preparation.
-Through the app, America Press will launch a weekly podcast that will feature great homilies with commentary and occasional interviews with the participating preachers, and expand the production and distribution of the popular video series, One-Minute Homilies.
+America Media, a Jesuit media organization that is a trusted resource for Catholic priests and lay leaders, will develop “The Word” mobile application that will provide preachers with easy access to 50 years of content from America’s long-running column focused on sermon preparation.
+Through the app, America Media will launch a weekly podcast that will feature great homilies with commentary and occasional interviews with the participating preachers, and expand the production and distribution of the popular video series, One-Minute Homilies.
+Grant awarded in 2022.

 Anderson University (Anderson, IN) will establish a new Center for Compelling Preaching that will engage in research to assess the state of preaching in the Church of God (Anderson) and other churches affiliated with the school, host preaching workshops and national clinics that will encourage and support preaching that is theologically informed, biblically focused and contextually appropriate, and facilitate preaching cohorts of six to 12 pastors each that will work with preaching coaches to strengthen communication skills and spiritual formation.
 Grant awarded in 2023.